MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UETv2HowCTWhereViewData.md

   : The following conversion metrics can be added to the Campaigns, Ad groups, Ads, Keywords, and Ad extensions tables by selecting **Columns** and then **Modify columns**.

   *Conversion rate and CPA are calculated based on clicks that could lead to conversions (e.g., clicks after a conversion goal was enabled).
-Conversion rate = (Conversions ÷ Eligible interactions) × 100.
-CPA (cost per acquisition) = Total cost ÷ Conversions.
+Conversion rate = (Conversions Ã· Eligible interactions) Ã— 100.
+CPA (cost per acquisition) = Total cost Ã· Conversions.
 Eligible interactions include clicks and other qualifying interactions that occurred during the conversion window and after a conversion goal was enabled.
 Interactions excluded by attribution settings, conversion windows, or account filters are not counted in these calculations.*

   - Conversions
   - Conversion rate